shuhui-wang/myacademicresume/content/home/experience.md

         * Conceptualized the research and developed the theoretical framework
         * Designed the research project.
 This study focuses on exploring the effectivenss of different vegetation patterns on soil erosion in sloping areas
-        * Drafted and revised the application materials, delivered a presentation and raised funding (5k yuan) for the project
+        * Drafted and revised the application materials, delivered a presentation and raised funding (5k RMB) for the project
-        * Designed experiments, assembled experiment apparatus (cultivated grass on a soil-bed experimental flume), collected sediment samples and measured sediment loads
+        * Designed experiments, assembled experiment setups (cultivated grass on a soil-bed experimental flume), collected sediment samples and measured sediment loads
-        * Wrote a comprehensive experimental report, drafted the research manuscript and made the final defense
+        * Wrote the experimental report, drafted research manuscripts, and made the final defense

 design:
   columns: '2'